Entergy : Insights | MarketScreener

 -

-While we assess damage, we restore service where it is safe to do so.

-We'll be better prepared to give an estimated time to restore your power after the full assessment is completed.

-Some customers may see extended power outages.
 Given the intensity of this storm and the additional need for our crews to follow COVID-19 precautionary measures, hardest hit areas may experience outages for weeks.
-In addition, restoration may be hampered by flooding, blocked access or other obstacles.
+In addition, restoration may be hampered by blocked access or other obstacles.

 Customers who have a new advanced meter installed can check to see if their power is restored by logging into myEntergy.
 View 'My Usage' on the dashboard.
 Select 'hourly view' to see their most recent usage which is updated every four to five hours.